ppy/osu-wiki/news/2019-10-14-project-loved-week-of-october-13th.md

 174 BPM, 6:26 | 6.92★
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Whereas the other selected osu!catch map for this week's Loved round is from a mapper with quite some prestige both Loved and Ranked wise, I'd like to introduce you to someone that hasn't seen any kind of love lovin' as of yet!
 Enter Fauzan 2000, an Indonesian mapper that has been very steadily improving throughout 2019.
-He has made some very fun maps in this period, such as *he Pretender*.
+He has made some very fun maps in this period, such as *The Pretender*.
 The map itself is very straightforward in its style, being fairly jump heavy throughout with some jump streams in the solo.
 It does make for a very comfortable and enjoyable experience, with high end players being able to really let loose with hidden and/or hardrock turned on.
 So do give this more obscure map a spin, as I'm sure most of you will definitely enjoy it!

 ## <a name="mania" id="mania"></a>osu!mania

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/IcFqM7w5jfs?t=328?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 osu!mania Loved candidates were chosen by [Shoegazer](https://osu.ppy.sh/users/2520707), [lenpai](https://osu.ppy.sh/users/5314573), [Pope Gadget](https://osu.ppy.sh/users/2288341) and [Toaph Daddy](https://osu.ppy.sh/users/7616811)!